Last Updated on 4 December 2025 by Cycloscope

 The map of our road trip itinerary in Flores Island, Indonesia – Click on the track for the elevation profile.

-Cycling Flores is incredible though, in around 530km from Maumere To Labuan Bajo, you’ll go four times from the sea level to more than 1,000msl, climbing incredibly steep slopes while being baked by the heat.
+Cycling Flores is incredible, though: over around 530km from Maumere to Labuan Bajo, you’ll go up and down four times from sea level to more than 1,000 msl, climbing incredibly steep slopes while being baked by the heat.

-If that doesn’t scare you, bicycle touring Flores will reward you with a lush and mountainous interior, stunning volcanoes, and ancestral cultures. one of the most beautiful islands we’ve ever seen.
+If that doesn’t scare you, bicycle touring in Flores will reward you with a lush and mountainous interior, stunning volcanoes, and ancestral cultures.
+It is one of the most beautiful islands we’ve ever seen.

-It’s difficult to underline the highlights of this road trip since the whole route is gorgeous: Ruteng with its scenic spiderweb rice paddies, the traditional village of Bena, near Bajawa, where Christianity melts with ancestral beliefs, the Kelimutu crater lakes, so close to each other but so different in colors.
+It’s difficult to highlight the highlights of this road trip, since the whole route is gorgeous: Ruteng with its scenic spiderweb rice paddies, the traditional village of Bena near Bajawa, where Christianity blends with ancestral beliefs, the Kelimutu crater lakes, so close to each other yet so different in color.

-Check our Hints and Advice to Travel Flores Island by bicycle
+Check our Hints and Advice to Flores Island by bicycle

 About Flores Island

-Flores is an Island of the East Nusa Tenggara archipelago in Indonesia, mainly famous for the Komodo National Park, the only place in the world where you can see the Komodo Dragons and a diving Mecca.
+Flores is an island in the East Nusa Tenggara archipelago in Indonesia, best known for Komodo National Park, the only place in the world where you can see Komodo Dragons, and a diving Mecca.
 Komodo is definitely one of the most popular safaris in Asia.

-Flores Island is becoming more and more popular among the more adventurous tourists, mostly fed up with the crowds of Bali and the Gili islands.
+Flores Island is becoming increasingly popular among adventurous tourists, mostly fed up with the crowds of Bali and the Gili Islands.
 Even though most of them stick to the western part, using Labuan Bajo as a base to explore Komodo National Park, do snorkeling or diving, and see the famous dragons, there’s much more to see in Flores.

-On this relatively small island, there are 17 volcanoes, 6 different languages, cultures, and costumes still tied to the old traditions, and last but not least, stunning beaches.
+On this relatively small island, there are 17 volcanoes, 6 languages, cultures and costumes still tied to old traditions, and, last but not least, stunning beaches.

 How to get to Flores from Java

 The easiest way, of course, to get to Flores is by flying there.
-Internal flights in Indonesia are quite cheap and frequent.
-Besides our dislike for flights in general, our problem was mainly figuring out how to get the bicycles there.
+Internal flights in Indonesia are pretty cheap and frequent.
+Besides our dislike of flights in general, our main problem was figuring out how to get the bicycles there.

-No airline could answer our simple question: can we carry the bicycles on the plane in Indonesia?
-Just to give you an example, Garuda (one of the National Airlines of Indonesia), answered this question with: “I don’t know, you can try”.
-So we opted for the ship, hoping that Pelni would’ve been a little better than our nightmare experience (from Borneo to Java) with Dharma Kencana.
+No airline could answer our simple question: Can we carry the bicycles on the plane in Indonesia?
+To give you an example, Garuda (one of the National Airlines of Indonesia), answered this question with: “I don’t know, you can try”.
+So we opted for the ship, hoping that Pelni would be a little better than our nightmare experience (from Borneo to Java) with Dharma Kencana.

 From Surabaya (Java) to Maumere (Flores) by Pelni Ship